Galadriel may have trouble fighting off Napoleon's black horde.

 - The Total War games feature a variation of this: the campaign map served only to generate troops and battles to use them in.
 Actual battle occur when two opposing forces meet on the map, and there is no base-building involved.

 - The first two games had Risk style maps where units move from province to province and initiate attacks, or reinforce pre-existing troops.
 Every game from Rome and upwards gave all units a certain number of movement points so they could wander across the map freely rather than hop between adjoining territories.
 Provinces still exist however in terms of how the economy mechanics work as every large city draws its resources from the surrounding land essentially being the capital of a province.

-- The original Command & Conquer (and the C&C: RedAlert) used a Risk map of two separate continents depending on your alliance.
-The map was simply an artificial facade of a tree campaign, but you could see other areas on the map being contested or conquered by other good and bad guys while you went.
+- Command & Conquer: Tiberian Dawn (and the C&C: RedAlert) used a Risk map of two separate continents depending on your alliance.
+The map was simply an artificial facade of a Campaign Tree, but you could see other areas on the map being contested or conquered by other good and bad guys while you went.

 - Tiberian Sun and Tiberian Wars used it in an interesting way, because there are a number of optional missions you have access to, which usually make the "main" missions much easier if you complete them all.

 - Kane's Wrath, the expansion to Tiberium Wars, made efforts to avert this by having a global map where every army could be moved freely around the map with no defined territories.
 Each base the players found develops its own (circular) zone; the borders of which prevented allied units from founding another base close to it and instantly caused a battle to occur is an enemy entered it.
 Further, the amount of open, uncontested area covered by the base determined how much money its owner gets every turn.